Helen Butterworth, Global Project Associate, More in Common

 Helen comes to More in Common with over 15 years senior administrative, events and project management experience in the non-profit sector.
 She has provided executive support to Directors at Crisis Action, Save the Children UK and Cancer Research UK.
 Helen is an organizer and is passionate about good process that enables efficiency and effectiveness in the workplace.

 Dr. Daniel Yudkin is a postdoctoral researcher in social decision-making at Yale University, investigating how transformative experiences change people's values and behaviours.
-He obtained his PhD from New York University was a Fellow at Harvard University.
+He obtained his PhD from New York University and was a Fellow at Harvard University.
 His research centres on how people assess and influence their surroundings, including how group membership influences moral judgement.